ArborealAudio/arbor/README.md

 * Ideally only require Zig as a toolchain dependency, not as a programming language.
-You should be able to write plugins in C/C++/whatever and easily link that code to Arbor using the Zig build system.
+You should be able to write plugins in C/C++/whatever and easily link that code to Arbor via a C API and the Zig build system.

 	* Could also have a `get_zig.sh` that will download latest stable Zig if you don't already have it